-Table 8 - Identification tours performed
+Table 7 Identification tours performed

 No. OBJECTIVE DATE 1 Identification tour of social and economic conditions and the conformation of the neighborhoods located on 49th South Street.
 The tours were conducted by 5 professionals from each area of expertise who walked around the sector near the construction site, so that, through their observation, they could identify the ways in which the categories of analysis are evidenced in the territory, especially in the depot area and along 49th South Street.
 Likewise, the UPZ was toured to identify other relevant urban elements such as the presence of institutions, commercial areas, areas of greater vehicular and pedestrian mobility, public safety conditions, identification of meeting places, and in general, the functional logic of each neighborhood.
-This exercise was carried out by 5 professionals from the social area who, with the information observed, drafted the contents of this diagnosis based on the categories defined for the observation exercise.
 04/07/2021 - 05/07/2021 2 Photographic record and drone flight of the properties that make up the intervention area and the adjacent neighborhoods on 49th South Street.
 15/07/2021